-By: Steve Williams & Jackson Nichols
+By: Steven M. Williams and Jackson S. Nichols

 Title III of the Americans with Disabilities Act (ADA) is commonly understood to set forth basic nondiscrimination requirements prohibiting the exclusion, segregation, and unequal treatment of individuals with disabilities.
 These requirements apply to businesses and nonprofit service providers that are “public accommodations.”